very-cool-name/blog-from-scratch/part_i.md

 };
 ```

 If you're confused about declaration-definition ordering, don't worry I'm with you.
-But I think it works because when a user tries to use `get_if` the compiler sees all the declarations and definitions required to compile.
+But I think it works because he compiler sees all the declarations and definitions when a user tries to use `get_if`.

 Okay that was a lot.
 Now we have a problem with constant `Variant`.